top of page

 Think of it like dating, where you've probably heard all the cliches about not settling for someone that doesn't feel right.
 Settling might feel okay if all you want is a one-time transaction, but the longer the relationship is that you have with your clients, the more important your compatibility becomes.

 So, my advice is to define clearly what you do and don't want, and then be transparent about it.
+If a vegan cafe posts something that a meat-lover doesn't like, that's fine.
+Create your own version of this.
 Trust that there will be enough of the right people, so you don't need to settle for the wrong ones.

-You want to make it as easy as possible for people to figure out whether you and them are a good fit.
+You want to make it as easy as possible for people to figure out whether you are a good fit for them.
 This goes for your website, social media, printed marketing and in-person networking.

 On social media, these are some practical ways that you can let people know who it is you want to work with: